History of California High-Speed Rail

 The California High-Speed Rail Authority was established in 1996 after decades of advocacy for building a high speed rail system in California.
 The passage of Proposition 1A in 2008, followed by the awarding of federal stimulus funds in 2010, established the initial funding for the California High-Speed Rail system.
 Construction contracts began to be awarded in 2013, and the groundbreaking ceremony for initial construction was held on January 6, 2015.

-Citing delays, cost overruns, and lack of transparency from the project's leadership, Governor Gavin Newsom reaffirmed the state's commitment to the project on February 12, 2019.
-Newsom said the state will prioritize the construction of a segment already underway in California's Central Valley, arguing it would revitalize the economically depressed region.
-The state will complete the planning for the remaining segments and seek federal funds for their construction.
-He also said he would replace the head of the state board that oversees the project and pledged more accountability for contractors that run over on costs.

 Discussion of HSR alternatives

 Instead of risking the large expenditures of high-speed rail, some suggested that existing transportation methods should be increased to meet transportation needs.
 In a report commissioned by the Authority, a comparison was made to the needed infrastructure improvements if high-speed rail were not constructed.
 According to the report, the cost of building equivalent capacity to the $68.4 billion (YOE) Phase 1 Blended plan, in airports and freeways, is estimated to be at minimum $119 billion (YOE) for 4,295 miles of highway, plus $38.6 billion (YOE) for 115 new airport gates and 4 new runways, for a total estimated cost of $158 billion.